 Many people and organizations started their cleanups and education programs for local people.

-These projects are outstanding as you can see your impact immediately.
+These projects are outstanding, as you can see your impact immediately.

-Once we were in Koh Lanta, which is located in southern Thailand, and you literally couldn’t see a single grain of sand.
+Once, we were in Koh Lanta, a resort in southern Thailand, and you couldn't see a single grain of sand.
 It was all plastic!
+We joined the project Trash Hero (an international project), which is all about nature preservation and cleanups.

 We did it twice, and after the second cleanup, we saw a considerable improvement and saw people enjoying and swimming in the ocean.
+Afterward, we have pictures of so many people, including locals, cleaning up the beaches and forests.

-Participating in eco-friendly and sustainable travel isn’t so hard.
-You just need to change and implement a few new habits in your travel routine.
+Participating in eco-friendly and sustainable travel isn't so hard.
+You must change and implement a few new habits in your travel routine.
+Always aim to be a good example and inspire people to grow and help the planet.

 Hi,